 Explain their role and ask for your consent to provide nutrition assessment and education.

-The dietitian will read your medical notes and check your blood results, measure your height and weight or waist circumference and ask questions about your meal pattern, food choices and lifestyle.
+The dietitian will read your medical notes and check your blood results, measure your height and weight or waist circumference and ask questions about your usual meal pattern, food choices and lifestyle.
 This will allow the dietitian to give you information that will fit in with your life.

-We will work with you and your family/whanau to help you to plan nutrition and lifestyle changes.
+We will work with you and your family/whanau to help you to plan realistic nutrition and lifestyle changes.
 The dietitian will explain any recommendations made and why they are needed and provide written information or pictures to take away.

 We will provide follow-up appointments as required to reassess your medical and nutritional status, food choices and changes made.
 With your consent, we may refer you to other services (for instance – Diabetes Nurses) or talk to you and your family/whanau about other groups and health professionals who can provide ongoing support when you no longer need to be seen by the dietitian.